-Sustainable Procurement Guideline: Provide direction and guidance in the evaluation of potential new suppliers and the performance of existing suppliers.
+Sustainable Procurement Guideline: Provide direction and guidance in the evaluation of potential new suppliers and the performance of existing suppliers to ensure chosen goods have the lowest environmental and social impact.
 This includes the consideration of social factors such as: human rights policies; fair operating practices; corporate governance; anti-corruption policies; code of conduct; support of the local economy.

 Work Standards Policy: outlines how hours and location of work are managed and administered for employees.
 This includes, but is not limited to requirements and/or principles of: hours of work, such as core hours, shift work, and disconnection periods; overtime; standby; and location of work.
+This policy ensures compliance with relevant collective agreements, laws, and regulations and establishes control that ensure fair treatment of Employees across Toronto Hydro while meeting operational objectives.